ryt/psync/README.md

 Specify a custom file path for config file:

     psync -f /path/to/psync.ini

+or

     psync --conf=/path/to/psync.ini

+> By default, the script will look for the config file in your current working directory.
+You can set a different config path through the above option or by editing the code.
+The latter option isn't reccomended.
+>
-> By default, the config file is located in the same directory as `psync.py`.
-You can set the config path through the above option or by editing the code.
-The latter option isn't reccomended however.
-You can set the custom file path in your alias (e.g. `push`) to use the shorter command in your normal workflow.
-Read the **Alias** section at the end for details.
+> Additionally, you can set the custom file path if you create an alias (e.g. `push`) to use the shorter command in your normal workflow.
+Read the **Alias** section at the end for more details.

 Sync but delete extraneous files (-d):